 Going “all natural” to protect your family is a noble goal—one that’s not always easy to achieve.
 Many products claim to be “natural,” “eco-friendly,” or “non-toxic,” but the cleaning industry is largely unregulated by the Food and Drug Administration.
 Manufacturers are only required to specify ingredients that are active disinfectants or potentially harmful to your health.
 Few companies list all their ingredients on the label, making informed buying tricky, but not impossible.
 Ahead, read our guide to understand what to look for and keep in mind.
 Plus, get the details on our top-favorite picks among the best natural cleaning products available.

-- BEST TOILET CLEANER: Seventh Generation Toilet Bowl Cleaner
+- BEST FOR TOILETS: Seventh Generation Toilet Bowl Cleaner

-- BEST COOKWARE CLEANER: Bon Ami Powder Cleanser
+- BEST FOR COOKWARE: Bon Ami Powder Cleanser

-- BEST FLOOR CLEANER: Aunt Fannie’s Floor Cleaner Vinegar Wash
+- BEST FOR FLOORING: Aunt Fannie’s Floor Cleaner Vinegar Wash

 4 Tips for Picking Eco-Friendly Household Cleaners

 Err on the side of caution by following these tips.

 1. Use trustworthy research.